How 2021 grocery shopper trends affect 2022 hybrid buying habits

-- Switching easily between in-store aisles and e-baskets, the new hybrid shopper demands retailers and brands meet them where they are.
+Switching easily between in-store aisles and e-baskets, the new hybrid grocery shopper demands retailers and brands meet them where they are.

-- There is continued price sensitivity in the US, with 66% claiming groceries were more expensive than they were the month before, and as many as 87% noticing higher prices for meat and seafood and 67% for produce.
+There is continued price sensitivity in the US, with 66% of shoppers reporting groceries were more expensive than they were the month before, and as many as 87% noticing higher prices for meat and seafood and 67% for produce.

 And that gap is wide.
 According to September 14, 2021 data from The New York Times, Tennessee, with a 43% vaccination rate, had the highest daily average of cases in the US, at 160 per 100,000; Maryland, with a 63% vaccination rate, had the lowest of the 50 states, with 18 cases per 100,000.